An Auckland Uber driver shoved a five-year-old boy and drove off with his iPad, his mother claims.

 "While no form of transportation is 100 per cent free of incidents, we are committed to doing our part and promoting safe use of our app.
 Feedback is one way we can learn about potential issues in real time."

-If a rider feels a driver acted inappropriately they were encouraged to call the 24/7 support team which monitored the feedback of trips, he said.
+If a rider feels a driver acted inappropriately they were encouraged to use the in-app help option as there was a 24/7 support team which monitored the feedback of trips, he said.

 "We also have a team of former law enforcement professionals who are on call to work with police at anytime, respond to urgent issues and help assist during an investigation."

 It is Uber practice when it received a report like this to remove the driver's access to the app while the matter was looked into.